Search For Spooky Sights At Henry River Mill Village, An Abandoned Town In North Carolina

-There’s something certainly terrifying about Henry River, especially after reading these stories.
-Have you had any of your own experiences here or heard stories?
+There’s certainly something terrifying about Henry River, especially after reading these stories about this abandoned town in North Carolina.
+Have you had any spooky encounters here?
+Share your tales in the comments below!

 Address: Henry River, Icard Township, NC 28602, USA

 Abandoned Town in North Carolina